All Episodes

 It just seems like two days.

-It seems like it was just yesterday that Oldton John was singing to us.
+It seems like it was just yesterday that Elton John was singing to us at this giant ballroom at the Breakers Hotel.

-Well, I would have loved to have seen more pictures, but the the few that you released were absolutely beautiful.
+Well, I would have loved to have seen more pictures, but the few that you released were absolutely beautiful.

 Thank you.